charles-rollet/controlled-docs-test/Quick-Start Docs /Creating Documents.md

 # **Creating Action Items**

 Create an Action Item by typing `[]` then `space` on a new line.
-Alternatively, type `/` and select `Action Item` from the dropdown menu.
+Alternatively, type `/`or clicking the `+` icon at the left side of the document and select `Action Item` from the dropdown menu.
 An empty checkbox will appear, and as you begin typing, a profile icon will appear to the left of the checkbox.
 Click this icon to select a team member to assign the Action Item to.
 That team member will receive a notification that they have been assigned an Action Item, and they’ll be able to schedule the Action Item in their Planner.

 * [ ] You can assign an Action Item any time by hovering over the checkbox and clicking the profile icon.
 * [ ] Try assigning these Action Items to yourself!